VentureCraft/revisionable/readme.md

 }
 ```

-> Being a trait, revisionable can now be used with the standard Eloquent model, or any class that extends Eloquent, such as [Ardent](https://github.com/laravelbook/ardent).
+> Being a trait, Revisionable can now be used with the standard Eloquent model, or any class that extends Eloquent, such as [Ardent](https://github.com/laravelbook/ardent).

 ### Legacy class based implementation

 > The new trait based approach is backwards compatible with existing installations of Revisionable.
 You can still use the below installation instructions, which essentially is extending a wrapper for the trait.

-For any model that you want to keep a revision history for, include the revisionable namespace and extend revisionable instead of eloquent, e.g.,
+For any model that you want to keep a revision history for, include the `VentureCraft\Revisionable` namespace and use the `RevisionableTrait` in your model, e.g.,

 ```php
 use Venturecraft\Revisionable\Revisionable;